RN Graduate Nursing

 A: You will only need to submit one application which may be sent to any of our units.

 Q: Do I apply directly to the RN positions I see posted online?

-A: No, all posted RN positions require at least 6 months of RN experience for consideration.
-If you have less than 6 months of RN experience, you will need to apply to the Graduate Nurse position.
+A: No, all posted RN positions require at least six (6) months of RN experience for consideration.
+If you have less than six (6) months of RN experience, you will need to apply to the Graduate Nurse position.
 This is the only way to ensure your application is received by our Talent Consultant.

 Q: How does the RN New Graduate process work?

-A: Talent Management evaluates the pool of applicants that apply by the application deadline.
+A: Talent Management evaluates the pool of applicants that submit applications prior to the deadline.
 All applicants that are selected to move forward are not guaranteed employment.
 However, if you are selected, your information will be reviewed by various departments/units that accept RN Graduate Nurses.
 You will receive notification of your status in the process approximately 3-6 weeks after the application deadline.

-Q: What departments do you accept GNs in?
+Q: Which departments do you accept GNs in?